 Research Resources have the same format as Research Articles and will follow the same review process as a Research Article (editor evaluation, Board of Reviewing Editor evaluation, and in-depth peer review).
-Authors wishing to submit a manuscript for consideration should refer to the instructions for authors of a Research Article and may indicate that they would like their manuscript considered as a Research Resource in the cover letter.
+Authors wishing to submit a manuscript for consideration should refer to the instructions for authors of a Research Article or Research Resource and may indicate that they would like their manuscript considered as a Research Resource in the cover letter.

 Authors of manuscripts submitted as Research Articles that are deemed more appropriate for the Research Resource section will be contacted by the editors.

 Use the Advanced Search limited to the Research Resources section, to find these articles.
 Alternatively, the Research Resources and the Research Resource Archive can be accessed from the Literature section of the site.

 An example of the proper citation format for a Research Resource is shown below: